leekli/leekli/README.md

 🎯 I am a Software Developer.

 🎓 I've achieved a Distinction in MSc Computer Science (December 2023).
-I've also completed a 13-week Software Engineering Bootcamp, and a 20-week DevOps Bootcamp.
+I've also completed a 13-week Software Engineering Bootcamp (in 2022), and a 20-week DevOps Bootcamp (in 2023).

 <p align="left">
 	<a href="https://www.linkedin.com/in/leekirkham/"><img src="imgs/linkedin.svg" alt="LinkedIn"></a>